 The electronic card shooter gives this popular game a great new twist.
 As the game's tagline says, it's a random, rapid-fire card shoot-out!

-For more information on card games, see the links on the next page.
+For more information on card games, see the links below.